seantalts/hasktrip/doc/MicroKanren.md

 `===` is used to set two sides of an equation equal to each other.
-Under the hood, it then returns a Goal, which as we remember above is a function from a substitution and logic variable depth to a list of satisfying substitutions.
+Under the hood, it then returns a Goal, which as we remember above is a function from a substitution and logic variable index to a list of satisfying substitutions.
 If we fail to unify, we return an empty list which the microKanren paper refers to as "mzero" (because apparently the author is a Haskell person at heart and is referring to the